omath/omath/README.md

 ==Running omath==
 * There is a very primitive javascript client connected to an omath kernel running on Heroku available at <a href="http://pure-sky-1860.herokuapp.com/omath.html">http://pure-sky-1860.herokuapp.com/omath.html</a>.
+* You can use the same javascript client with a local instance of the kernel, launched via Java Web Start from <a href="http://omath.org/webstart/omath.jnlp">http://omath.org/webstart/omath.jnlp</a>.
 * As above `./sbt "omath-ui/run-main org.omath.ui.repl.omath"` gives a Read-Eval-Print loop.

-Coming soon:
-* You can run a kernel via java web start, then interact via the javascript client.
+Perhaps one day you'll be able to:
 * The javascript client may be able to talk directly to a kernel running as an applet within the browser.
 * The mathematica front-end can use an omath kernel.
+* Compile the entire omath project to javascript and run in the browser.

 ==Project organization==